blog

 Prevention Starts With Proper Training

-Here are essential safety principles taught in high-quality training programs
+Here are essential safety principles from high-quality training programs

-• Understand the depth and plane appropriate for each treatment area
+- Understand the depth and plane for each area

-• Consider using a cannula needle in high-risk zones
+- Consider using a cannula in high-risk zones

-• Be prepared with emergency protocols and reversal agents
+- Be ready with emergency protocols and reversal agents

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.